Megillat Esther and Student-Centered Learning

 Introduction

 This multiple intelligences lesson plan can be used as a model for teaching all of Megillat Esther.
+This lesson plan, while based on a single perek, can be used as a model for teaching all of Megillat Esther.
 Students analyze perek bet of Megillat Esther in groups and then create a related skit, drama pantomime, or illustrated scene.

 Lesson objectives